TsoupeisEleftherios/CyberSecurity/README.md

 Most scripts in this repository are provided under the permissive MIT License, allowing you to freely use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.

 ### Commercial Lisence (AGPL-3.0)
-The Exhaustor DDoS tool and DNS Blaster is licensed under the GNU Affero General Public License v3.
+The Exhaustor DDoS tool, DNS Blaster and other tools are licensed under the GNU Affero General Public License v3.
 This means:

-- You can use, modify, and distribute Exhaustor freely.
+- You can use, modify, and distribute freely.
 - If you run Exhaustor as a network service (e.g., as a SaaS), you must share the source code of your modified version under the same license.
 - Commercial use requires obtaining a separate commercial license.
 - (Personal message for archive pass / commercial use)